tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 	* convert `enum class` values to integers and floatis
 	* can convert any type to `void` which discards the value
 * `const_cast <new_type> (expression)`
-	Changes the const-ness of an obje
+	* Changes the const-ness of an object
-The traditional type-casting equivalents to these expressions would be:
+	* if  the object is modified, the result is undefined behavior

 *`(new_type) expression` or  `new_type (expression)`

-`
-but each one with its own special characteristics:
 ## C++ Standard Library
 ### Input/Output with files